pleaobraga/kanban-board/client/README.md

-# React Scaffold
+# Kanban Board - Client

-This is a React based project, which I built from scratch, that helps you to quickly start your own new React Project.
+This do not uses Crete React App, but uses the [react/scarfold](https://github.com/pleaobraga/react-scaffold) create by myself, if you want to know it better check the link, it explains a lot about everithing.

-It is integrated with the newest libraries of:
+This Projec is integrated with the newest libraries of:

 - Redux
 - React Router Dom